dgasmith/opt_einsum/README.md

  - path_optimal is poorly programmed.
 A dynamic programming approach would help greatly.
  - Comparing path_optimal and path_opportunistic shows that path_opportunistic can occasionally be faster.
-(I believe this is due to the simplicity of the cost expression.
-The speed of einsum can very greatly depending on the order of input indices.)
- - Often we can choose the order of output indices, choosing the correct order can have speed ups of 2x or more.
-(Directly related to the above.)
- - Both paths should consider if tensordot can be used.
-The downside is: figuring out if tensordot can be used is quite expensive.
-(Tests show that this has little effect on choosing the optimal path.)
+This is due to the fact that the input and output index order can have dramatic effects on performance for einsum.
  - The "improved" tensordot code is becoming fairly unwieldy.
 At this point only about ~40% of the dot-like expressions are handed off to tensordot.
  - I make a lot of assumptions about tensordot as I am testing against vendor BLAS (intel MKL on haswell or opteron architecture).
  - More memory options should be available.
 For example should we consider cumulative memory?
 (Feedback on the numpy mailing suggest this is not a great concern)
  - Are we handling view dereferencing correctly?
 Views really should be garbage collected as soon as possible.

+## Installation

+Thanks to [Nils Werner](https://github.com/nils-werner) `opt_einsum` can be installed with the line `pip install -e .[tests]`.
+Test cases can then be run with `py.test -v`.